h3pei/go-to-factory-bot.nvim/README.md

 So, simply run this command on the line containing the factory_bot method call.

-It may be more convenient to define a shortcut command called `:FJ` as follows.
+It may be more convenient to define a shortcut command called `:GF` as follows.
 ```lua
 vim.api.nvim_create_user_command("GF", "GoToFactoryBot", {})
 ```